-SIMV stands for synchronized intermittent mandatory ventilation.
-A SIMV ventilator is designed for patients who are able to do some, but not enough, breathing on their own.
-Mechanical ventilation ensures that a respiratory-compromised patient will inhale and exhale by supplying the oxygen and providing for the exhalation of carbon dioxide.
-This device is used when a patient makes some spontaneous respiratory effort independently, such as when he has recovered sufficiently for medical professionals to consider removing ventilation at some point.
+This type of ventilation is usually considered “minimally invasive,” which basically means that it is one of the least intrusive options available.
+Any sort of mechanical ventilation is designed to make sure that a respiratory-compromised patient will inhale and exhale by supplying the oxygen needed to breath in, and providing for and regulating the exhalation of carbon dioxide.
+A SIMV device is used when a patient makes some spontaneous respiratory effort independently, such as when he or she has recovered sufficiently for medical professionals to consider removing ventilation at some point.

 In almost all cases the choice of ventilation is made by the attending medical professional based on clinical assessments and blood gas analysis.
-Patients may tire on SIMV and need another mode for a day or two before resuming it in the lead up to being weaned from ventilation all together.
+Patients may tire on SIMV and need another mode for a day or two before resuming it in the lead up to being weaned from ventilation entirely.

 No ventilation system is perfect, and simulated models — while they’re usually some of the least intrusive — also have some drawbacks.
 In most cases these are most pronounced for people who require help over a long period of time.
 Some studies have shown, for instance, that patients who have depended on simulated ventilation for a number of years often find it harder to actually breathe entirely on their own once they give up the device than they would have if they’d been on different type of system; over time, the simulated, spontaneous forced breaths can also cause the respiratory muscles to weaken in some patients.
 There are a lot of reasons why the simulated technology might be best, but figuring out whether the drawbacks outweigh the benefits is usually something that can only be decided in a direct conversation between a patient and a healthcare provider.